• Skip to primary navigation

 ' This is because this plant falls somewhere between a herb and a shrub in its features.

-Its flavor profile and height are two factors that make it more herb-like, as they never grow taller than a few inches and taste very similar to wintergreen.
+Its flavor and height are two factors that make it more herb-like, as they never grow taller than a few inches and taste very similar to wintergreen.

 Although the shrub is evergreen, they usually produce fruit only in places with good sunlight.